You are an individual with purpose–which is why there isn’t one way this works.

 - Add color to your pages, even if you do it later when you are reviewing them.

 - Give yourself permission to create bad drawings.
 This journal is just for you.
 Stop judging your skill.
 You just started.
 (Besides, this isn’t about art, it’s about thinking on paper.)
+Want ideas on how to add visuals if you aren’t an artist?
+Check out this post.

 And that’s it!
 Do this for a few weeks and you’ll start to notice a few things: